awsdocs/amazon-emr-management-guide/doc_source/emr-lf-federation.md

 To establish a trust relationship between your organization's Identity Provider \(IdP\) and AWS, you must do the following:
 + Tell your IdP about AWS as a service provider\.
-+ Tell AWS about your external IdP by creating an IAM identity provider and role for SAML access in AWS IAM\.
++ Tell AWS about your external IdP by creating an IAM identity provider and role for SAML access in AWS Identity and Access Management\.

 This process is called adding a *relying party trust*\.
 For more information about relying party trusts, see [Configuring your SAML 2\.0 IdP with relying party trust and adding claims](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml_relying-party.html) in the AWS Identity and Access Management User Guide\.